-- Transport back to their colony/neighborhood
+- Transport of community cats back to their colony/neighborhood

 - Free trap rentals (deposit may be required)

 - Information on living with community cats in your neighborhood

 Questions?
 Please email [email protected] or call (719) 302-8759.